Invoca/developer-docs/README.md

 * All files are ReStructuredText.

 ## Look & Feel
-* Most of the structure of the site is provided by the ReadTheDocs Sphinx theme: https://github.com/snide/sphinx_rtd_theme
+* Most of the structure of the site is provided by the [ReadTheDocs Sphinx theme](https://github.com/snide/sphinx_rtd_theme)
 * The style sheet that modifies the RTD theme is here `source/_static/css/custom.css`
 * A JavaScript file that is included on every page is here: `source/_static/js/custom.js`
 * The styling of the home page is "special" and is defined here `source/_static/css/homepage.css`.
 It was copy/pasted from the legacy API portal and could be massively slimmed down/replaced.